AiGIS-PyAiGIS/PyAiGIS/README.md

-# PyAiGIS
+# PyAiGIS/AiGIS2

-## AiGIS2/PyAiGIS

-AiGIS2/PyAiGIS is an our new project that aims to develop an interactive analysis and visualization environment for irregular-shaped small body exploration data on Jupiter Notebook with Python.
+PyAiGIS/AiGIS2 is an our new project that aims to develop an interactive analysis and visualization environment for irregular-shaped small body exploration data on Jupiter Notebook with Python.

 As we introduced our preliminary achievements in the following meeting,